palomachain/compass-evm/README.md

 ## Events

-We emit 3 different events, each of which has a distinct purpose.
-2 of these events contain a field called _eventNonce, which is used by the Paloma chain to ensure that the events are not out of order.
-This is incremented each time one of the events is emitted.
+We emit 2 different events, each of which has a distinct purpose.
+One contains a field called message_id, which is used by the Paloma chain to ensure that the events are not out of order.
+This should updated each time one of the events is emitted.
+The other one emits valset_id and checkpoint when valset_id is updated.

-### TransactionBatchExecutedEvent
+### LogicCallEvent

-This contains information about a batch that has been successfully processed.
-It contains the batch id and the ERC20 token.
-The Paloma chain can identify the batch from this information.
-It also contains the _eventNonce.
+This contains information about a logic_call transaction that has been successfully processed.
+It contains the message_id and the logic_contract address, and payload data.
+The Paloma chain can identify the transaction from this information.

-### SendToCosmosEvent

-This is emitted every time someone sends tokens to the contract to be bridged to the Paloma chain.
-It contains all information neccesary to credit the tokens to the correct Cosmos account, as well as the _eventNonce.

-### ValsetUpdatedEvent
+### ValsetUpdated

 This is emitted whenever the valset is updated.
 It does not contain the _eventNonce, since it is never brought into the Paloma state.
 It is used by relayers when they call submit_logic_call or update_valset, so that they can include the correct validator signatures with the transaction.